G-Core/product-documentation/documentation/fastedge/create-apps/create-fastedge-apps.md

 7\.
 (Optional) Click **+ Add response headers** to add fixed headers to the responses.
 For example, you may include CORS (cross-origin resource sharing) headers in each response to ensure secure communication between origins.

-8\.
-(Optional) If you want to customize the behavior of your application, click **+ Add environment variables** and enter your data as key-value pairs.
+<p id="secure-variables-http-apps"> 8.
+(Optional) If you want to customize the behavior of your application, click <strong>+ Add environment variables</strong> and enter your data as key-value pairs.</p>

 If you're adding sensitive information or want to ensure that any data in the app's configuration remains secure, encrypt the variables.
 Click **Encrypt** next to the value you want to secure:

 <img src="https://assets.gcore.pro/docs/fastedge/create-http-apps/encrypt-variable-button.png" alt="Encrypt variable button highlighted" width="80%">